MSF for CMMI process improvement for Visual Studio ALM

 Dashboards display project data, support investigation tasks, and help teams to perform common tasks quickly.
 The following dashboards support the display of Team Web Access parts for listing work items and reports built in the Analysis Services cube.

 To use Dashboards your team project must have a project portal configured that points to a SharePoint site.

 The situations and working practices of development teams vary widely, and most companies will have their own well-established processes.
 For these reasons, the guidance given here does not attempt to prescribe a development process in full.
 Instead, we describe just the activities that are relevant to making best use of the MSF for CMMI process template.

 Background to CMMI : Provides an overview of CMMI and the six capability levels that are intrinsic to the model.

 Project management : Provides guidance to help you better understand how to manage, plan, and coordinate the development and maintenance of software products working with the CMMI model.

 Engineering : Addresses the value-added activities for discovering the information that is required to design and build software products

 You should adapt this guidance to your own situation, which will depend on the type and history of the product that you are developing, the project's scale, the background of the team members, and accepted practice in your organization.

 Using the CMMI template and guidance can help you achieve the aims of CMMI if you use it as part of a process improvement program.
-You can find many resources for such a program on the Web.

 This guidance was developed in partnership with David Anderson.
 For more information, see the following Web page: David J Anderson & Associates.